The Vivari manifesto · July 2026

 in Your House

 We manage every human hire with care.
-We give AI agents the opposite — and then act surprised.
-The bottleneck was never the model.
+We give AI agents the opposite, and then act surprised.
+The models kept getting better.
+The management never arrived.

 Now look at how the industry runs AI agents.